 Louise Walters: Louise holds a BA Hons (Open) Literature degree, is the author of three novels (one trade published, two self/indie-published).
 She is also a mentor with the Womentoring Project and works on a freelance basis for Jericho Writers, critiquing novels.
-She is an independent publisher and has so far seen five of her authors' novels through the editing process.
+She is an independent publisher and has so far seen six of her authors' novels through the editing process.

 She recently attended the Breaking into Script Reading course with Lucy V Hay at Ealing Studios.

 Louise works with most adult genres with a preference for literary fiction, YA fiction, narrative non-fiction, and screenplays.

 And finally, here's what people say about our editorial services...

 Louise Jensen, author of The Sister, The Gift, The Surrogate , The Date, and The Family: